 RGU:Union LGBT+ Network is committed to building a community of dignity and respect where people of all sexual orientations and gender identities are heard and valued.
 The RGU:Union LGBT+ Network for students aims to provide a warm welcome, safe space and non-judgemental area for any student at RGU.
 They host a variety of events including nights out, bowling and coffee meet ups.
 Contact via e-mail for more details.

-The following are a list of on campus and online services and support channels open to you which are operated and run by RGU.
+The following are a list of on-campus services and support channels which are operated and run by RGU.

 The Student Help Point can advise you, or point you to the right department, on a range of issues from travel to tuition fees, accommodation to application forms and finance to free time.
 Student Help Point can help whether you are on campus or online and is located on Level 3 of the Ishbel Gordon Building.
 Contact via e-mail or phone.
 For further information, visit Student Help Point pages on RGyoU and Campus Moodle.

 The Library is a place for quiet, individual study.
 It has four floors of books and journals, open access computers, Wi-Fi, printers, photocopiers, scanners, and two bookable project rooms.
-For collaborative study space, there'’'s the Georgina Scott Sutherland Learning Centre, located in ABS, which has space for group work, an open access IT lab, computers, Wi-Fi, printers, photocopiers and scanners.
-The library has a range of bookable student spaces including project pods, project rooms and a seminar space, and provides online reading lists for many modules alongside guides to referencing via the web pages and Campus Moodle.
+For collaborative study space, there's the Georgina Scott Sutherland Learning Centre, located in ABS, which has space for group work, an open access IT lab, computers, Wi-Fi, printers, photocopiers and scanners.
+The Library has a range of bookable student spaces including project pods, project rooms and a seminar space, and provides online reading lists for many modules alongside guides for referencing via the web pages and Campus Moodle.
 They also offer online tutorials, classes, drop-in sessions, specialist services for distance learners and students with disabilities.
-Also, the Library run a collaborative project with the wellbeing centre called Shelfhelp where you'll find books, advice, and personal stories that you may find helpful.
+The Library also runs Shelfhelp, a collaborative project with the wellbeing centre, where you can find books, advice, and personal stories that you may find helpful.
 The Library is open every day and it operates 24/7 during the run up to the exams in December and April/May.
 Contact via e-mail or phone.